wp-plugins/mxpress/readme.txt

 = How do I install the plugin? =

-- Have a read through our Install Steps on the Official mxPress Site (http://www.mxpress.co.za)
+Have a read through our Install Steps on (http://www.mxpress.co.za/ "mxPress Site")

 = What happens after I have installed the plugin? =

-- Click on the Mxit Developer Site (http://dev.mxit.com) and register your Mxit App.
+* Click on the Mxit Developer Site (dev.mxit.com) and register your Mxit App.
-- Read more about the process in the Mxit App Getting Started Guide.
+* Read more about the process in the Mxit App Getting Started Guide.
-- Once you click “Create Mobi Portal”, you will be prompted for a URL.
+* Once you click “Create Mobi Portal”, you will be prompted for a URL.
 Simply enter the URL of your WordPress site.

 == Frequently Asked Questions ==